kadoodledel/website_codex/README.md

-# Welcome to GitHub Desktop!
+# Welcome to the GLMS (Green Leaf Münster) Website repo!

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.
+This is our repo for managing our website (adding content, edit pictures etc.)

-Write your name on line 6, save it, and then head back to GitHub Desktop.
+We are working mainy with PHP files that create a theme.
+Our Website is hosted in Wordpress.